 2. Use Warmth

 A warm compress can soften the clog and make it more comfortable to remove.
-You can use a standard heating pad wrapped in a towel to protect your skin.
+You can use a standard heating pad wrapped in a towel to protect your skin or special heating pads designed specifically for breasts!
 Alternatively, you can dampen a clean cloth diaper, pop it in the microwave for a few seconds, then use that to warm the area.
 After warming, try nursing your baby to see if they can suck out the stuck bit.

 3. Massage the Area